itteco/iframely/README.md

 ##### `rel`

-`Rel` is for inteded use case of the link.
+`Rel` is for intended use case of the link.

 Usually it should be used to find better link for rendering in specific cases.
  - `player` - wiget which plays video or music or slideshow.